 What are the risks from hepatitis A vaccine?

-What if there is a moderate or severe reaction?
+What if there is a severe reaction?

 The National Vaccine Injury Compensation Program